carlosreig/woocommerce/README.md

 # Credentials

-You can get test credentials at http://www.slimpay.net/rest-hapi-crawler/login.php?signup
+You can get developer credentials at https://dev.slimpay.com/hapi/login?signup

 You can get production credentials from the SlimPay sales/support team.